koursaros-ai/nboost/README.md

 #### Installing NBoost with tensorflow

-If you want to run the example on a GPU, make sure you have Tensorflow 1.14-1.15 (with CUDA) to support the modeling functionality.
+If you want to run the example on a GPU, make sure you have Tensorflow 1.14-1.15, Pytorch or ONNX Runtime with CUDA to to support the modeling functionality.
 However, if you want to just run it on a CPU, don't worry about it.
 For both cases, just run:

 ```bash
 pip install nboost[pt]